Things to keep in mind

 Cash (not all studios accept cards)

-Power bank for your phone (for photos and navigation)
+Power bank for your phone (for photos & navigation)

 Light rain jacket or compact umbrella